 - The 7 Best Writing Tools to Write More, Faster, in Less Time - April 17, 2019

-Grammarly might be the best grammar and plagiarism tool I’ve reviewed (after over 20+ to date).
+Grammarly might be the best grammar checker and plagiarism tool I’ve reviewed (after over 20+ to date).

 But it’s far from perfect.

-Those are just two of the areas Grammarly falls short.
+Those are just two of the areas where what the Grammarly tool offers falls short.

-So without further ado, here are the best Grammarly alternative tools (for both grammar and plagiarism) that I’ve purchased and tested.
+Without further ado, here are the best Grammarly alternative checker tools (for grammar and plagiarism, as well as subject-verb agreement) that I’ve purchased and tested, without relying on the premium Grammarly browser extension.

-ProWritingAid is another full-service writing coach, that might go into even more grammar details than WhiteSmoke.
-Take a look for yourself.
+ProWritingAid is another full-service proofreading software, grammar checker, writing coach, spelling checker, and punctuation checker, that might go into even more grammar details than WhiteSmoke.
+Take a look at this grammar and punctuation and spell-check tool for your words and yourself.

 #1.
-ProWritingAid has a strong web-based version, plus Windows and Mac desktop apps.
+ProWritingAid has a strong web-based punctuation checker and punctuation errors version, plus Windows and Mac desktop apps compatible with Word.

-It’s also compatible with Chrome, Safari, and FireFox browsers.
+The online grammar tool is also compatible with text on Chrome, Safari, and Firefox browsers.
 All of which are simple to use.

-ProWritingAid works with Microsoft Office, Google Docs, Open Office, Scrivener, one of the top writing apps on the market.
+ProWritingAid and its online grammar app tool works with Microsoft Office, Google Docs, Open Office, Scrivener, one of the top writing apps on the market.
+In fact, it has many Grammarly features users love.

 #2.
 Premium users get both (a) unlimited device connections and (b) unlimited word counts — no restrictions or limitations to speak of!

 #3.
-Each app was a pleasure to use.
+Each grammar checker app was a pleasure to use.
 Login to the web version and you’ll get detailed insight within a few clicks:

-Even the Chrome and Word versions were simple to use, too.
+Even the Chrome and Word checker versions were simple to use, too.

 #4.
-But I think ProWritingAid’s strongest feature is the insanely-detailed reporting.
-It’s not just highly accurate, but will break down your writing ability into a few key categories.
+But I think ProWritingAid’s strongest grammar checker sentence structure feature is the insanely-detailed reporting.
+It’s not just highly accurate, but its sentence structure tool will break down your writing ability into a few key categories.

-The Vocabulary report will tell you both (a) how varied your word choice is, and (b) redundant you should really stop using (like my use of “really”).
+The Vocabulary checker app report will tell you both (a) how varied your word choice is, and (b) redundant you should really stop using (like my use of “really”).

 The Flesh-Kincaid report tells you how easy (or difficult) your content is to read an understand.